-Drum loops, drum beats and drum patterns are not copyrighted because they aren’t technically considered songwriting.
-Copyright law states that only a piece of music’s lyrics, melody, harmony and rhythm can be copyrighted.
+No, drum loops, drum beats, and drum patterns can not be copyrighted because they aren’t technically considered songwriting.
+Copyright law states that only a piece of music’s lyrics, melody, harmony, and rhythm can be copyrighted.

 However, there is one catch that you should be aware of…

 Recorded music can be copyrighted, so if you are sampling a section of music that another artist has created, you can be infringing on copyright.

 If you want to learn as much as possible about whether or not drum loops are copyrighted, there are a few extra things you should keep in mind.
 So strap on your fancy business man suit, and let’s dive into the wonderful (lol) world of copyright.

 Disclaimer: I’m not a lawyer, this is not legal advice.
 I’ve only researched the subject a lot and have personally released music using drum loops, beats, and patterns both on a record label and self-released.
 A more complete source would be a music copyright law book.

 How To Know if Drum Loops Are Copyrighted

 There are two main types of drums or drum loops that you should be knowledgeable about when it comes to copyright.
 Those would be:

 - Pre-recorded drum loops or drum parts (with sound)

 - Drum beats or patterns (without the sound)